epicchainlabs/epicchain-devkit-dotnet/docs/CSharpSyntaxCheckList.md

 - Partial support or behavior differences are noted where applicable

 ## Ongoing Development
-We are continuously working to expand C# syntax support in Neo smart contracts.
-This document will be regularly updated to reflect the latest developments and improvements in Neo's C# support for smart contracts.
+We are continuously working to expand C# syntax support in EpicChain smart contracts.
+This document will be regularly updated to reflect the latest developments and improvements in EpicChain's C# support for smart contracts.

-For any C# features not listed or marked as unsupported, please refer to the official Neo documentation or community resources for alternative approaches or workarounds in smart contract development.
+For any C# features not listed or marked as unsupported, please refer to the official EpicChain documentation or community resources for alternative approaches or workarounds in smart contract development.

 C# Language Specification :  https://ecma-international.org/publications-and-standards/standards/ecma-334/